African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 Food

-We pride ourselves on giving very good healthy meals to our clients and will provide three meals per day, except 3 dinners in Maputo and Kosi Bay where we try out a local restaurants.
+We pride ourselves on giving very good healthy meals to our clients and will provide three meals per day, except where shown in the itinerary, where we try out local restaurants.

 Difficulty

-KwaZulu Natal and Mozambique can be hot and humid in the summer rainy months (December – March) so drink lots of water.
+• KwaZulu Natal and Moçambique can be hot and humid in the summer rainy months (December – March) so drink lots of water.

 Things you should know

-You will need a valid passport and visas for entry into Swaziland, Mozambique and re-entering South Africa.
+• You will need a valid passport and visas for entry into into Swaziland, Mozambique and re-entering South Africa.
 Please note that the Mozambique visas can be arranged in advance but can also be obtained at the border.
-Mozambique entry border is Namaacha from Swaziland and exit border is Ressano Garcia into South Africa.
+Moambique entry border is Namaacha from Swaziland and exit border is Ressano Garcia into South Africa.

 Common questions about this trip